flatredball/FlatRedBallDocs/tutorials/platformer-plugin/platformer-basics/02-creating-an-entity.md

 ### Conclusion

-If we run our game now we'll see the entity functional - at least, it seems to fall with gravity.
+If we run our game now, we'll see the entity functional - at least, it seems to fall with gravity.
 In the next tutorial we'll add collision and controls using our entity.